zamanapp/prayers-call/docs/guide/getting-started.md

 ```

 ::: tip
-The rest of this documentation assumes you are using npm/yarn/pnpm and importing directly from the "prayer.ts" package.
+The rest of this documentation assumes you are using npm/yarn/pnpm and importing directly from the "prayer-call" package.
 :::